AlertMend/AlertMend.io/public/blog/not-a-git-repo.md

 ---
 title: "not a git repo Guide"
-excerpt: "Encountering the \"not a git repo\" error can be frustrating, particularly for developers who rely on Git for version control in their daily workflow."
+excerpt: "Complete guide to fixing the not a git repo error.
+Learn how to diagnose and resolve Git repository issues with step-by-step troubleshooting instructions."
 date: "2025-12-18"
 category: "DevOps"
 author: "AlertMend Team"